What is a half bath? What is a full bath? What is a three-quarter bath?

 While a full bath is often connected to the master suite, a true master bathroom goes beyond all four components, to include amenities such as double vanities, built-in shelving, whirlpool tub, walk-in shower, and more.

-Adjoining bathrooms are made up of two-rooms, making them an ideal choice for larger families where the bathroom might be occupied at any given time of the day.
-We all know what it’s like to fight over the bathroom, and this type makes it easier on everyone.
+Adjoining bathrooms connect two rooms, making them an ideal choice for larger families where the bathroom might be occupied at any given time of the day.
+We all know what it’s like to fight over the bathroom, and this type makes it easier for everyone.
+Some examples of adjoining baths are a jack and jill bath, which connects two bedrooms, or a standard adjoining bath that connects a bedroom to a hallway.

 No matter the size bathroom you have, when you rent you may think you have to live with your bathroom as-is.
 Well, there are some things you can do to jazz up your bathroom decor to give it a mini “remodel” without physically changing the bathroom what-so-ever.